jordan-public/circuit-breaker-token/README.md

-# Circuit Breaker Token (cWETH)
+# Circuit Breaker Token

 ## Abstract

-Circuit Breaker Token (cWETH) is a wrapped token implementation that introduces a time-delayed liquidation mechanism to protect users from instant liquidations in DeFi lending protocols.
+Circuit Breaker Token is a wrapped token implementation that introduces a time-delayed liquidation mechanism to protect users from instant liquidations in DeFi lending protocols.
 By enforcing a mandatory cooldown period between liquidation initiation and execution, users gain time to react and potentially save their positions, while still ensuring that legitimately unhealthy positions can eventually be liquidated.

+The implementation is **generic and can wrap any ERC20 token** - examples include cWETH (wrapped WETH), cUSDC (wrapped USDC), cDAI (wrapped DAI), etc. The "c" prefix stands for "circuit breaker."

 ## Introduction